 The initial review will include a determination as to whether the University has jurisdiction over the violation.
-(See Explanation of Important Aspects of the Judicial Review Process—Jurisdiction.)
+(See Explanation of Important Aspects of the Student Judicial Process—Jurisdiction.)
 This initial review could consist of requesting additional information from the complainant or referred student, or otherwise collecting additional information.
 This initial review is intended only to provide information pertinent to the incident under review and is not designed to result in a binding decision.
-The designated reviewer will take reasonable measures to ensure that the initial review is completed within 5 business days of the date of written complaint that a violation has occurred.
+The designated reviewer will take reasonable measures to ensure that the initial review is completed within five business days of the date of written complaint that a violation has occurred.
 However, the University reserves the right to extend this time limit, in its sole discretion, in order to ensure a proper initial review of all relevant material.

 If the referred student acknowledges that a violation, or the conduct giving rise to a violation, has occurred at any time during the initial review, the process may immediately move to the sanction process.
 These sanctions may be appealed in accordance with the procedures detailed in the Judicial Appeals Procedures.

-Initiating a Hearing: If, after the initial review, the designated reviewer determines that there is not reasonable cause to believe that the allegation has occurred, the review shall promptly cease and no record of the complaint shall be retained in the student’s judicial file.
+If, after the initial review, the designated reviewer determines that there is not reasonable cause to believe that the allegation has occurred, the review shall promptly cease and no record of the complaint shall be retained in the student’s judicial file.

-Interim Sanctions: In order to protect the health, safety, security and well-being of the University community and its members, the University reserves the right to immediately impose interim sanctions upon a student when it determines, in its sole discretion, that the continued presence of the referred student does any of the following:
+In order to protect the health, safety, security and well-being of the University community and its members, the University reserves the right to immediately impose interim sanctions upon a student when it determines, in its sole discretion, that the continued presence of the referred student does any of the following: